-The Maximize Your Electrical Investment column has been a regular feature of Interstates “Current Connections” Newsletter for many years.
-Here we highlight our top 10 suggestions for maximizing your electrical investment – whether your project is a new building or an addition to an existing facility.
+It's important to get the most bang for your buck in an investment.
+To help you with your next electrical investment, here are our top 10 suggestions for maximizing your electrical investment – whether your project is a new building or an addition to an existing facility.

 Project Cost & Schedule Savings

-- Planning – One hour of planning can save 17 hours on the job site.
-Early collaboration with your electrical contractor and engineer allow options such as underground raceway, modular electric rooms, and prefabrication.
+- One hour of planning can save 17 hours on the job site.
+Early collaboration with your electrical contractor and engineer allows options such as underground raceway, modular electric rooms, and prefabrication.
 These often minimize installation costs and site congestion.
-See the related article on prefabrication from the Winter 2011 issue.
+See related articles here.

-- You can leverage benefits of BIM (3D CAD) whether or not your entire building and process is modeled.
-Select an electrical partner who is capable of modeling electric rooms and major raceway routes and who is capable of coordinating this with the other site disciplines.
+- You can leverage the benefits of BIM (3D CAD) whether or not you modeled your entire building and process.
+Select an electrical partner capable of modeling electric rooms and major raceway routes and coordinating with the other site disciplines.
 This way, you effectively use the building space and maximize prefabrication opportunities.
 See an example that used BIM that led to a successful project.

 - Today's alloys make aluminum conductors a viable option.
-Realize substantive cost savings by using them on 480V feeders 800A and larger and by evaluating them for feeders of 200-800A.
+Realize substantive cost savings by using them on 480V feeders 800A and larger and evaluating them for feeders of 200-800A.
 To learn more, check out this article.

 - Understand your electric utility's energy incentive program.
-Many utilities offer substantial incentives to install high efficiency lighting and motors and variable frequency drives (VFDs).
-See this article from the Summer 2010 issue for more detailed information.
+Many utilities offer substantial incentives to install high-efficiency lighting and motors and variable frequency drives (VFDs).
+Read this article for a few considerations when applying VFDs.

 - Power Factor Correction.
 To reduce or eliminate a power factor penalty on your electric utility bill, invest in capacitor banks.
 This simple installation typically costs $20-30k per electrical service and payback is often 18-30 months.
-See this article from the Fall 2011 issue that includes more detailed information on power factor correction.
+See this article that includes more detailed information on power factor correction.

 - Motor Efficiency.
-Purchasing High Efficiency Motors can save 2%-8% on energy costs and quickly pays back the increased purchase price.
+Purchasing High-Efficiency Motors can save 2%-8% on energy costs and quickly pays back the increased purchase price.
 On variable torque load applications (e.g., conveyors, pumps and fans), replacing valve or damper type controls with a VFD can reduce energy consumption by orders of magnitude.
-This Winter 2012 article includes information about variable frequency drives.
+This article includes information about variable frequency drives.

 - Many new technologies limit arc flash and protect your personnel.
-Invest in equipment that reduces arc flash hazard levels and provides your staff appropriate PPE gear and clothing.
+Invest in equipment that reduces arc flash hazard levels and provides your staff with appropriate PPE gear and clothing.
 Doing the right thing - the safe thing - is relatively inexpensive when addressed during the project design phase.
-See the Spring 2012 issue for more detail about reducing arc flash hazards.
+See our consulting services page for more detail about reducing arc flash hazards.